Should You Get Lightning Lane or Universal Express Pass? A Parent’s Honest Guide | KidsParkGuide

 • You only have one day per park: With limited time, every hour matters — a pass can mean the difference between 6 attractions and 10

-• You’re traveling with kids under 8: Young kids hit a wall hard and fast; shorter waits keep them in better spirits significantly longer into the day
+• You’re traveling with kids under 8: Young kids hit a wall hard and fast; shorter waits keep them in better spirits significantly longer into the day.
+A good insulated kids’ water bottle helps too — staying hydrated in a Florida queue makes a real difference in everyone’s mood

 • You’re prioritizing the most popular rides: If Hagrid’s, Seven Dwarfs Mine Train, or VelociCoaster are on your must-do list, a pass is often the only realistic way to ride without a 90-minute wait